sr99622/wabash/README.md

 scripts\windows\build
 ```

 The program can now be run independent of the virtual environment.
 The executable is located in the env\Scripts directory as wabash.exe.
+Note that it may take a moment for the application to start on the initial run.

 ```
 env\Scripts\wabash